spiffe/spire-tutorials/federation/README.md

 ## Configure Trust Bundle Location Using Web PKI authentication

-As mentioned, in this alternate scenario we are assuming that only the broker's SPIRE Server will use Web PKI authentication for its federation endpoint, so the `federates_with` configuration for this server is the same as seen in the previous section.
+As mentioned, in this alternate scenario we are assuming that only the broker's SPIRE Server will use Web PKI authentication for its federation endpoint, so the `federates_with` configuration for the broker server is the same as seen in the previous section.
 However, the SPIRE Server of the stock market service provider needs a different configuration:

 ```hcl
 server {